Time-varying sensitivity analysis for mixing in chaotic flows: a comparison study: Results and Discussion

 \section{Results and Discussion}

 During our numerical experiments, we analyze the sensitivity of the two flow systems introduced in \cref{sec:Meth:flow}.
 We compare the different sensitivity metrics by taking the dimensionality of the problem into account.
-For the comparison, we use the total Sobol index $S_T$, the Morris index $\hat{\mu}^{2*}$, and the activity score $\hat{\alpha}$.
+For the comparison, we use the total Sobol index $S_T$, the Morris index $\hat{\mu}^{2*}$, and the activity score $\hat{\alpha}$, as all three quantities represent the total-order influence of one hyperparameter on the model output.
 After demonstrating that the results for the RPM flow are consistent over all three methods, we look at the higher-dimensional quadrupole flow.
 Here, we only consider the Morris method and ASM to reduce the computational cost.
 We motivate this choice by the convergence behavior of the metrics for the RPM flow, where, for reaching the same relative accuracy, Morris scores require significantly fewer model evaluations compared to Sobol indices.